 Anyway.
 On with it.
 Here’s a day in my life…

 I had to take both boys to a routine pediatrician appointment this morning.
-That involves timing their feed, which takes an hour, just right so they can sit upright for 45 mins before we leave (Jaxon still puked tho), getting my giant ass stroller loaded into my small ass SUV (my next one better be an actual military tank), and getting there reasonably on time (I was 3 minutes late.
+That involves timing their feed, which takes an hour, just right so they can sit upright for 45 mins before we leave (Jaxon still puked tho), getting my giant ass (but wonderful) stroller loaded into my small ass SUV (my next one better be an actual military tank), and getting there reasonably on time (I was 3 minutes late.
 NOT BAD, FRIENDS!).

 Remember in school all those math word problems?
 Like if a train is going to run over Johnny’s body and it’s 10km away and going 50km/hr, how long until Johnny is dead?
 Maybe they were less morbid questions.